ivelichkevich/XChange/README.md

 ## Contributing

-If you'd like to submit a new implementation for another exchange, please take a look at [New Implementation Best Practices](https://github.com/knowm/XChange/wiki/New-Implementation-Best-Practices) first, as there are lots of time-saving tips!
+If you'd like to submit a new implementation for another exchange, please type a look at [New Implementation Best Practices](https://github.com/knowm/XChange/wiki/New-Implementation-Best-Practices) first, as there are lots of time-saving tips!

 For more information such as a contributor list and a list of known projects depending on XChange, visit the [Main Project Wiki](https://github.com/knowm/XChange/wiki).